 And the other nice thing is there are no CEUs or requirements to maintain your certification beyond taking the exam every two years.

-If you take the recertification exam before your Precision Nutrition Level 1 Certification expires, you’ll maintain your status as “certified” in the PN Directory of Fitness Professionals.
+If you take the recertification exam before your Precision Nutrition Level 1 Certification expires, you’ll maintain your status as “certified” in the PN Directory.
 And we’ll send you an updated certificate.

 Absolutely.
 In fact, I wish every dietitian would find their way to this program and get involved.